Georgehu716/wizgee/README.md

 # wizgee

-a chrome extension that pronunciation
+a chrome extension for drawing words to pronounce

 ## features